Shane Watson: 2010–2014

 On 30 March 2011, Watson was named test and ODI vice-captain.
 On 11 April 2011 he made 185 not out off 96 balls against Bangladesh.
 Watson made several records in this match, which include most sixes, highest score by an Australian batsman, fastest 150, most runs from boundaries, highest individual score while chasing in an ODI and highest score in the second innings of an ODI match, dethroning MS Dhoni's 183 not out against Sri Lanka in 2005 (he held this record until it was broken by Fakhar Zaman in April 2021).

 During 2010–2013, he won a series of Australian "Player of the Year" awards, including the Allan Border Medal in 2010 and 2011.

 Before the start of 2012 ICC World Twenty20, there were no expectations on Australia as it was ranked only 10th in the world.
 After two stages of the tournament, Australia were placed at sixth, moving up four places and became one of the favourites to win the tournament.
 This is the only time a team's place in the rankings has changed so drastically in a short time, due to four straight wins against top-ranked teams.
 Much of this success was due to an in-form Shane Watson.

-In the first match against Ireland at R. Premadasa Stadium in Colombo, Watson opened the bowling and took 3–26 (the wickets of opener-captain William Porterfield, keeper-batsman Niall O'Brien and all-rounder Kevin O'Brien); he then scored 51 from 30 balls to help his side win the match in 15.1 overs.
+In the first match against Ireland at R. Premadasa Stadium in Colombo, Watson opened the bowling and took 3–26 (the wickets of opener-captain William Porterfield, keeper-batsman Niall O'Brien and all-rounder Kevin O'Brien); he then scored 51 from 30 balls to help his team win the match in 15.1 overs.
 He was subsequently named as Man of the Match.
 In the next match against the West Indies he again opened the bowling and batting, taking 2–29 from 4 overs (the wickets of Chris Gayle & Kieron Pollard).
-He then scored 41 not out from 24 balls to win the Man of the Match award as his side won by 17 runs (by the Duckworth-Lewis method).
+He then scored 41 not out from 24 balls to win the Man of the Match award as his team won by 17 runs (by the Duckworth-Lewis method).
 Against India, he was used as second change bowler and took 3–34.
 It was he who had changed the game by taking the wickets of Yuvraj Singh and opener Irfan Pathan in the 11th over.
 He also dismissed Suresh Raina in the last over.
 He followed it up with 72 from 42 balls (7 sixes and 2 fours) making a mockery of the target 141.
 Against South Africa he took 2–29 (the wickets of Hashim Amla and AB de Villiers), following it up with 70 from 47 balls to win his fourth consecutive Man of the Match award.
 At the completion of the group stages and Super Eight stages, Watson had the most runs, wickets and sixes.
 His dominance with both bat and ball made him the unanimous choice of the experts to be named Player of the Tournament.